krysmathis/sql_server_and_R/README.md

 ```sh
 C:\Program Files\MSSQL14.MSSQLSERVER\R_SERVICES\bin\x64
 ```
 I'm using SQLEXPRESS, but you can find the file.
-From there, you'll open an R Environment.
+From there, you'll open an R Environment by right clicking the RGui.exe and select 'Run as administrator'.
 To install the package(s):
 ```sh
 install.packages("forecast")